 Biblical Representations of Lions and Leopards

-The Bible mentions lions 157 times between the Old and New Testaments; some recounting events that involved a lion and others that are symbolic.
-Sometimes the Bible characterizes a lion as holy and strong, while in other passages, the lion represents evil and death.
+The Bible mentions lions 157 times between the Old and New Testaments, some recounting events that involved a lion and others that are symbolic.
+Sometimes the Bible characterizes a lion as holy and strong, while the lion represents evil and death in other passages.

 7 Contradictory Examples of Lions in the Bible

 There are contradictory depictions of the lion in some passages of the Bible, which may lead you to wonder if lions are good or evil.